MahmoodJamshidian/BrainFuck/README.md

   After the purpose of Use Directly was achieved, I got this idea why not combine it with other languages??
 That's why I decided to add the possibility of using Python for the next step.

   To be able to do this, I used the Cython language, which made my job very simple.

-  When I wanted to start this goal, I realized that if I wanted to compile the `brainfuck.pyx` file, I might encounter an error because I set the Cython translation language to C++, and the `brainfuck.cpp` file already exists.
-Therefore, I decided to name the Python library `libbfx`.

   After the compilation process is finished, depending on your operating system, it produces either a libbfx.pyd or libbfx.so output, which you need to place alongside the libbfx.pyi file in your project and import it.
 Below are some examples written in the Python language, as mentioned above.